 Out of all the waterfalls I’ve seen in New York State, this is the one I’ve visited the most and enjoyed the most so far.
 I also recommend checking out the link to my Catskills article to see what else you can do in this area.
 This whole park has some truly beautiful hikes, waterfalls and adventures you can explore.

-The most recent one I did was a hike called Devils Path about 20 minutes away from Kaaterskill Falls and in fact, here is a list of 10 waterfalls to see in the Catskills.
+The most recent one I did was a hike called Devils Path about 20 minutes away from Kaaterskill Falls and in fact, here’s a list of the best waterfalls to see in the Catskills.

 10) Unnamed Secret waterfall (supposedly Moore’s Bridge Falls):

 Where is it?
 Again in the Catskills (I just love this area of New York State!).
 It’s about a 5 minute drive from the parking area that goes to Kaaterskill Falls.

 How tall is it?
 About 20 feet.

 Description: This waterfall is one I take when I hike through the Catskills, and it leads through beautiful and secret scenic trails I detail in this article on what to do in the Catskills.